kanizkader/fuzzer/README.md

 When you need to add input handlers to the project, you can do so by editing the `input_handlers.py` file.
 Add a new class to the file with the name of the input handler you need.

 ### Adding Binaries
 If you need to add binaries to the project, you can do so by adding them to the `binaries` folder.
+Please make sure to also add a corresponding example input file to the `example_inputs` folder so that we all code solutions properly.
 The fuzzer will automatically pull them into the docker container when you run the fuzzer.